Policies & Procedures

 • The applicant submits proof of eligibility for a Pell Grant.

-• The applicant is a UIUC faculty, academic, or staff retiree.
+• The applicant is a University of Illinois Urbana-Champaign faculty, academic, or staff retiree.

 • The applicant is eligible under the Illinois Veteran Grant Program, a veteran of the U.S. armed forces, or is currently serving on active duty.